fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 #.
 Wang, G., Liang, Q., and Shi, F., Analytical and numerical investigation of trapped ocean waves along a submerged ridge, submitted to JFM, 2019.

 #.
-Bao, J., Cai, F., Shi, F., Zheng, Y., Lu, H., Wu, C., "Morphodynamic response of sand waves in the Taiwan Shoal to a passing tropical storm", Marine Geology, 2019, in revision.

-#.
-Yuan, Y., Shi, F., Kirby, J. T., and Yu, F., "Multiple-GPU acceleration of the Boussinesq-type wave model FUNWAVE-TVD", Journal of Advances in Modeling Earth Systems, in revision.

-#.
 Zhang, C, Kirby, J. T., Shi, F., Ma, G., and Grilli, S., "A two-layer non-hydrostatic landslide model for tsunami generation on irregular bathymetry.
 Part 1.
 Theoretical basis.", submitted to Ocean Modelling, Feb.
 2020.